nordic-institute/X-Road-development/WORKFLOW.md

 - Contributor creates its own repository by forking `X-Road`
 - `feature` branch is created by branching from `develop`

-10.4 **Contributor version numbering.** To distinguish contributor-specific work, Contributor can label its product by attaching contributor suffix and contributor version number to X-Road semantic version number.
-Example: `6.8.0-0.AcmeCorp.3` denotes software developed by Acme Corporation, version 3.

 ## 11	Performing and integrating work

 11.1 The X-Road core is developed by the NIIS and the Contributors.
 The Contributors have